 Verifying Zipwire's Merkle Root Attestations for Developers

-Zipwire issues attestations to Ethereum wallets, including those with a Merkle root hash representing identity data (e.g., a passport).
-Developers can verify these attestations to ensure a wallet holder’s identity is trustworthy.
-This page guides you through validating a user-supplied, signed, and dated Merkle proof document to confirm it matches the attested Merkle root, check the signature, and assess the proof’s age.
+This guide explains how to verify Merkle root attestations issued by Zipwire's master address (see Zipwire's Master Attester Wallet Address and Public Key).
+Developers can verify these attestations to ensure a wallet holder's identity is trustworthy.
+This page guides you through validating a user-supplied, signed, and dated Merkle proof document to confirm it matches the attested Merkle root, check the signature, and assess the proof's age.

 Familiarity with Ethereum, Merkle trees, and cryptographic signatures.